Expense Auditing for Educational Institutions

 3. Give the system information that could help it anticipate certain types of expenses or expensing periods.

-What were the trust considerations we designed with?
+What were the trust principles we designed with?

 1. Alignment - surfacing valuable information that is helpful and easy to understand.